Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 - How to search for unstructured data using directory tables
 - How to securely share unstructured data
 - How to process unstructured data

+### What You'll Build
+- A stage for storing and accessing files in Snowflake
+- A user-defined function using Snowflake's engine to process files
+- A secure view to share in the Snowflake Marketplace

 <!-- ------------------------ -->
 ## Notice and Terms of Use